StarRocks/starrocks/docs/en/administration/query_profile_details.md

 #### OLAP Scan Operator

-To facilitate a better understanding of the various metrics within the Scan Operator, the following diagram clearly demonstrates the associations between these metrics and storage structures.
+To facilitate a better understanding of the various metrics within the Scan Operator, the following diagram demonstrates the associations between these metrics and storage structures.

 ![profile_scan_relationship](../assets/Profile/profile_scan_relationship.jpeg)